2016 UNCG NOMINEE

 Oliver Max Gardner (22 March 1882 -- 6 February 1947) was the Democratic governor of the U.S. state of North Carolina from 1929 to 1933.
 Prior to becoming Governor, Gardner was elected as a state senator from Cleveland County, North Carolina and as Lieutenant Governor of North Carolina (1917-1921).

-We invite you to learn more about this great man of North Carolina by exploring this web site.
+We invite you to learn more about this great man of North Carolina by exploring the Governor O. Max Gardner site.